Roth-Lab/PhyClone/README.md

    * This feature requires that the clustered data include mutational chromosome assignments, the `chrom` column (which can be supplied in either the [data.tsv](#main-input-format) or [cluster.tsv](#cluster-file-format) files), and cluster cellular prevalence (CCF) measures, the `cellular_prevalence` column (which should be included in the [cluster.tsv](#cluster-file-format) file).
    * To activate this feature, ensure the input files are populated with the appropriate columns and include the `--assign-loss-prob` flag in the PhyClone `run` command.
 > [!TIP]
-> If using PyClone-VI for clustering, the CCF column will come as a part of its results.
-And you need only append the chromosomal positioning column `chrom` to either input files.
+> If using PyClone-VI for clustering, the `cellular_prevalence` column will come as a part of its results.
+And you need only append the chromosomal assignment column `chrom` to either input file.

 > [!IMPORTANT]
 > With outlier modelling active, the end result table will assign all mutations inferred to be lost or outliers to a clone with the id of `-1`.